CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

 **B**. **Depth first**

-Here we will change the load balancing method of *WVD-HP-01* host pool to *Depth first* and see how users are divided between session hosts.
+Here we will change the load balancing method of *WVD-HP-01* host pool to *Depth first* and see how user distribution changes in the Host pool.

 > **Note:** If previous session is closed, visit to  `aka.ms/wvdarmweb`, then click on *Default Desktop* and login with *WVDUser-01* credentials.